-> Since Heartland Boy is on the topic of telcos, cable TV and home internet bills are also low-hanging fruits for one to pluck.
+Since Heartland Boy is on the topic of telcos, cable TV and home internet bills are also low-hanging fruits for one to pluck.
 For home-owners, another possible bill to automate would be the service and conservancy charge levied by the various town councils as well as your monthly utilities bill.
-If you are a young adult who just started paying income tax, a good tip would be to opt for monthly instalments and pay them via GIRO on your credit card.
-Certain credit cards may even allow the cardholder to automate the payment of monthly insurance premiums.
 Some of Heartland Boy’s peers even make monthly GIRO donations to Institute Public Charter approved charities.
 This qualifies his friends for tax reliefs as well as increases their transaction counts on their credit card.
 A very useful life hack indeed.

 Tip #2: Pre-pay your mandatory expenses